aabhishekbr/login-me/README.md

 # login-me
-A simple application to  login to  site kind Automatic Login
+A simple application to  login to  site  Automatic Login